JaxGaussianProcesses/GPJax/docs/sharp_bits.md

 Splitting key
 0.23886406
 ```
-We can see that, in libraries like Numpy, the PRNG key's state is incremented whenever
+We can see that, in libraries like NumPy, the PRNG key's state is incremented whenever
 a pseudorandom call is made.
 This can make debugging difficult to manage as it is not
 always clear when a PRNG is being used.
-In JAX, the PRNG key is not incremented, and
+In JAX, the PRNG key is not incremented,
 so the same key will always return the same result.
 This has further positive benefits
 for reproducibility.